The Green Tomato

 An eyewitness photo circulating on the Anniston Community Facebook group.
 The subject's identity has not been confirmed.

-The Calhoun Dispatch will continue to monitor this developing story.
+The Green Tomato will continue to monitor this developing story.
 Race results are available at the Anniston Museum of Natural History front desk during regular business hours.

 Editor's note: Participation medals will be distributed at a to-be-determined future date.
 The museum asks that attendees refrain from contacting the birds directly.